Ks89/angular-webpack-skeleton/README.md

 # angular-webpack-skeleton
-A simple skeleton project to use Angular 4 (or 2.x.x, if you want to downgrade it), Webpack2, Bootstrap 4 alpha, ng-bootstrap and bootstrap-loader 2 together
+A simple skeleton project to use Angular 4, Webpack2, Bootstrap 4 alpha, ng-bootstrap and bootstrap-loader 2 together

 This project is a personal skeleton.
 If you want to use it feel free to fork it.
 I share this with you as it is.